DataDog/integrations-core/tomcat/README.md

 ## Setup
 ### Installation

-The Tomcat check is packaged with the Agent, so simply [install the Agent][13] on your Tomcat servers.
+The Tomcat check is included in the [Datadog Agent][13] package, so you don't need to install anything else on your Tomcat servers.

 This check is JMX-based, so you'll need to enable JMX Remote on your Tomcat servers.
 Follow the instructions in the [Tomcat documentation][14] to do that.